Mjkim88/pytorch-torchtext-seq2seq/README.md

                  --train_path './data/training/europarl-v7.de-en' --val_path './data/training/news-commentary-v9.de-en' \
                  --log log --sample sample
 ```
-If you initially run the above command, the model starts from preprocessing data using Torchtext and automatically saves the preprocessed JSON file to `\data`, so that it avoids preprocessing the same datasets again.
+If you initially run the above command, the model starts from preprocessing data using Torchtext and automatically saves the preprocessed JSON file to `/data`, so that it avoids preprocessing the same datasets again.

 #### (Optional) Tensorboard visualization
 ```bash